open-guides/og-aws/README.md

 -	Hashicorp’s [Terraform](https://www.terraform.io/intro/vs/cloudformation.html) is a third-party alternative that can support other cloud platforms/providers including [Azure](https://www.terraform.io/docs/providers/azure/) and [OpenStack](https://www.terraform.io/docs/providers/openstack/).
 - 🔸Some AWS features may not be available in Terraform (e.g. multi-AZ ElastiCache using Redis), and you may have to resort to embedded CloudFormation templates.
+-	[Pulumi](https://www.pulumi.com/) enables teams to define and deliver Cloud Native Infrastructure as Code on any cloud, with any language.
+From containers to serverless to Kubernetes to infrastructure.

 ### CloudFormation Tips